Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Error Codes

-Returned in bid.ack.payload.error:
+Returned in auction.ack.payload.error or bid.ack.payload.error:

 • invalid_payload – Malformed message structure